 In 1977 Bloom travelled to London and some of the pictures were exhibited and published internationally, leading to his political exile from South Africa.
 Following the fall of apartheid, the pictures lay abandoned in an attic for many years until the 2012 London Festival of Photography when a selection of thirty photographs was exhibited at the Guardian Gallery.

 2019 marked the 25th anniversary of the end of apartheid, when a major three-month solo exhibition was held at Canterbury’s Beany Gallery.
-Click here to see a brochure about the exhibition, its aims and presentation.
+During 2023 the exhibition was hosted by Leicester Museum and Art Gallery.
+Click here to see the exhibition prospectus.